-46. PRIVACY AND PERSONAL INFORMATION PROTECTION ACT
+48. PRIVACY AND PERSONAL INFORMATION PROTECTION ACT

 Gunnedah Shire Council adopted a Privacy Management Plan August 2000 in accordance with the Privacy and Personal Information Act 1998.
+It was introduced to provide safeguards to an individual's privacy in relation to a wide range of personal information held by Council.

-There were no requests for Council to review its policies or practices relating to privacy and personal information protection nor were there any requests to source or alter personal information during 2010/11,
+There were no requests for Council to review its policies or practices relating to privacy and personal information protection nor were there any requests to source or alter personal information during 2011/12.